 I know it’s been winter in Seattle and you haven’t been out in the yard for awhile.
-In fact it was raining so much you just opened the back door to let Fido do his business, instead of taking him out for a walk.
+In fact, it was raining so much you just opened the back door to let Fido do his business, instead of taking him out for a walk.
 And you haven’t wanted to go out in the rain to clean up after him.
 But nothing says, "I’m not buying this house!" like the would-be buyer stepping in mounds of dog poop in the yard.
 Especially when you made him take his shoes off at the front door so he wouldn’t dirty your carpet, and now he’s got dog poop all over his socks and can’t put his shoes back on.

 NUMBER TWO: PICTURES ON THE WALLS

 Pictures, Pictures everywhere!
-I know it looked great in that Pottery Barn catalogue when they took a whole wall and covered it with all different sized pictures in black frames.
+I know it looked great in that Pottery Barn catalog when they took a whole wall and covered it with all different sized pictures in black frames.
 Long ones, tall ones, short ones and wide ones.
 Do you know what people see when they look at these pictures?
 The holes that will be left in the wall when you take them all with you when you move.

 NUMBER ONE: ODORS!

 In my experience, this applies to all smells, both good and bad.
 If you open the door and there is a strong smell of ANY kind, it is a problem.
-That doesn’t just apply to pet odors and smoke or mustiness, but also bleach, pine cleaners, rose and floral scents, carpet fresheners or wall plug in room fresheners.
-I can only think of one time in 16 years where I have sold the house, when I had to walk outside to get a gulp of fresh air after viewing each room.
+That doesn’t just apply to pet odors and smoke or mustiness, but also bleach, pine cleaners, rose and floral scents, carpet fresheners or wall plug-in room fresheners.
+I can only think of one time in 16 years where I had sold the house when I had to walk outside to get a gulp of fresh air after viewing each room.
 If I feel like I am going to pass out before I make it up the stairs to the second floor, the buyers and I are usually out of there before making it through the entire house.
 Often these homes are vacant, and the owners or listing agents haven’t been inside the house, since they installed “plug-ins” in every single room outlet, to mask some other foul odors.